NextAI-Inc/nextevi-react-sdk/README.md

 ### useVoice Hook

-The primary hook for voice interactions, similar to Hume's EVI API.
+The primary hook for voice interactions with NextEVI.

 ```tsx
 const {